Harry-Chen/qingping-mqtt-interceptor/README.md

 There are several ways to get data from the monitor:

 1. The monitor publishes data via (clear text) MQTT.
-However the interval cannot be controlled user.
+However the interval (normally 15 minutes) cannot be controlled by user.
 2. Poll HTTP API (used by Qingping+ App) to fetch the latest data.
 However it requires HTTPS MITM.
 3. Connect the monitor to MIJIA and use miIO protocol to access the device.